List of Arrow characters: Felicity Smoak / Overwatch

 Felicity Megan Smoak (portrayed by Emily Bett Rickards; main: seasons 2–7; recurring: season 1; guest: season 8) is an I.T. expert, partner and later wife of Oliver Queen.
 Felicity is a MIT graduate with a master's degree in cyber security and computer sciences.
 The character originally appeared as a one-episode guest star in season one, later becoming recurring and was promoted to series regular from season two onwards.
 The character, also portrayed by Rickards, appears in Arrowverse spin-off shows The Flash, Legends of Tomorrow and Supergirl, as well as animated web-series Vixen.
 She plays a significant role in the annual Arrowverse crossover events.

-In season eight, Felicity returns after the Crisis following Oliver's death.
-She does meet the future version of her daughter Mia.

-In a flash forward to 2040, Felicity is rescued from Galaxy One by her children and joins their resistance movement against the company that has hijacked her Archer security program.
+In a flash forward to 2040, Felicity is rescued from Galaxy One by her children and joins their resistance movement against the company that hijacked her Archer security program.
 After Galaxy One is defeated, Felicity leaves Star City in her children's hands and leaves with the Monitor to a place from which there is no return.
 The final episode "Fadeout" revealed that this location is the afterlife as she reunites with Oliver Queen.

 An alternate version of Felicity, again portrayed by Rickards, from Earth-X appears in the "Crisis on Earth-X" crossover event, where she is shown to be interned in a concentration camp.

 The character is based on the DC Comics character Felicity Smoak, who in the comics is Ronnie Raymond's stepmother and the head of a software company.
-A version based on Rickards' portrayal was introduced in the DC Comics universe in Green Arrow (vol. 5) #35.
+A version of Felicity based on Rickards' portrayal was introduced in the DC Comics universe in Green Arrow (vol. 5) #35.